Potatoes are one of the best foods in the world!

 You’ll notice that potato plants have a beautiful small tree above the soil.

-But, the potato tubers develop around the original potato seed roughly 8-12 feet deep in the soil.
+But, the potato tubers develop around the original potato seed roughly 8-12 inches deep in the soil.

 Your determinate (and indeterminate) potatoes love moist and nutrient-rich soil around 6-10 inches deep – at least.